-They’re also color-coded, and on the reverse of the pads, it tells you what color is for what job – black for final finishing, red for heavy cutting, orange for medium cutting, blue for light cuts and green for a soft polish – you really can’t go too far wrong with these buffing pads.
+They’re also color-coded.
+On the reverse of the pads, it tells you what color is for what job.
+It’s got black for final finishing, red for heavy cutting, orange for medium cutting, blue for light cuts and green for a soft polish.
+You really can’t go too far wrong with these buffing pads.

 #1 starting kit, for pretty much all your polishing, cutting and waxing needs.

-The title says it all really – a sampler kit of the Chemical Guys best-selling buffing pads, and a 16oz bottle of CGs polishing pad cleaning compound to keep them in tippy-top condition.
+The title says it all really.
+It’s a sampler kit of the Chemical Guys best-selling buffing pads and a 16 oz. bottle of CGs polishing pad cleaning compound to keep them in tippy-top condition.

-The pads themselves measure up at 5.5”, the usual suspects all make pads that are 6” though.
+The pads themselves measure up at 5.5″, the usual suspects all make pads that are 6″ though.
 This must be the ‘Guys’ trying to differentiate themselves, or making you invest in their equipment.
-Even being slightly smaller, you can still get away with a 6” backing plate, providing you’re a little more careful.
+Even being slightly smaller, you can still get away with a 6″ backing plate, if you’re a little more careful.

-If you already have the backing pad, then this is a useful kit for tackling a number of jobs, or prepping a car start to finish; it goes through the cutting to final finishing.
-It’s a great kit, at a good price, and the pad cleaning and rejuvenating fluid is an added bonus that will help you get more life from the pads.
+If you already have the backing pad, then this is a useful kit for tackling a number of jobs or prepping a car start to finish.
+It goes through the cutting to final finishing.
+It’s a great kit, at a good price.
+The pad cleaning and rejuvenating fluid is an added bonus that will help you get more life from the pads.

-These 3M pads are used for light defects and surface scratches, although they do offer fast cutting ability, I think this is one of those products that might benefit from a little mix & matching with various compounds for best results.
+These 3M pads are 8″ diameter foam compounding pads that can be used on any standard rotary polisher.
+They’re used for light defects and surface scratches.
+They offer fast cutting ability.
+However, I think this is one of those products that might benefit from a little mix & matching with various compounds for best results.

 The shaped and convoluted foam face easily conforms to the various shut lines, panel curves and body lines that you’ll find on pretty much any vehicle.
-The open-cell foam helps to keep the pad cooler when in use and accepts just the right amount of polishing or cutting compound without any sling off.
+The open-cell foam helps to keep the pad cooler when in use.
+It accepts just the right amount of polishing or cutting compound without any sling off.

 The pads also have a hook & loop backing, but you need a backing plate to attach them to.
-This is purely for two compounding pads, which makes them quite highly-priced, but the 3M equipment is legendary in the automotive world, so for me, I’d see these as something extra to add to an existing kit, just to back up the service that I could offer.
+This is purely for two compounding pads.
+They aren’t cheap, but the 3M equipment is legendary in the automotive world.

-The reticulated foam reduces the build-up of heat, but does seem to absorb more product than other pads here, even with that absorption rate, the sling isn’t too much of an issue with the Griot’s pad.
-It has a completely flat face, and when used correctly, it produces a shine that’s hard to match – this really does look to the #1 pad for shine production.
+The reticulated foam reduces the build-up of heat, but does seem to absorb more product than other pads here.
+Even with that absorption rate, the sling isn’t too much of an issue with the Griot’s pad.
+It has a completely flat face.
+When used correctly, it produces a shine that’s hard to match.
+This really does look to the #1 pad for shine production.

-The Griot’s pad uses a high-quality open-cell foam that seems to be more tear-resistant than other foam pads, it’s been thermoset bonded to the backing, which means there will be no issues of it coming loose from the backing (which is actually quite common).
+The Griot’s pad uses a high-quality open-cell foam that seems to be more tear-resistant than other foam pads.
+It’s been thermoset bonded to the backing.
+This means there will be no issues of it coming loose from the backing (which is actually quite common).
 This pad is completely machine washable and reusable that offers great value for the money.

-Same with most of the other products here, you’ll need a separate backing pad, but to be honest, if you didn’t already own something like this, it’s doubtful you’d be looking at individual pads in the first place!
+As with most of the other products here, you’ll need a separate backing pad.
+But, if you didn’t already own something like this, it’s doubtful you’d be looking at individual pads in the first place!

 A very thick, yet pliable covering of lamb’s wool which adapts to contours and body lines with no issues whatsoever.
 Porter-Cable says that it delivers an unrivaled shine to any paintwork or gloss surface.

-It will fit on any 6” hook & loop backing pad and will work with any random orbital or dual action polisher.
-It’s machine washable which also means reusable, but you do need to be careful when washing it – personally speaking, I’d hand wash it and line dry it.
+It will fit on any 6″ hook & loop backing pad and will work with any random orbital or dual action polisher.
+It’s machine washable which also means reusable, but you do need to be careful when washing it.
+It’s best to hand wash it and line dry it.

-It’s virtually impossible to cause any damage with this woolen pad, providing that it’s used correctly, but there some people that say that lambswool pads don’t deliver the 100% glossiest finish of all.
+It’s virtually impossible to cause any damage with this woolen pad if it’s used correctly.
+However, there some people that say that lambswool pads don’t deliver the 100% glossiest finish of all.
 I think you’d need to be a professional detailer to know the difference.

-For this type of money, and with Porter-Cable’s reputation, you really won’t find a wool polishing pad that can equal the performance or value for money, and that’s why it’s in the list of the best buffing pads.
+For this type of money, and with Porter-Cable’s reputation, you really won’t find a wool polishing pad that can equal the performance or value for money.
+That’s why it’s in the list of the best buffing pads.

-Little blue pillows of soft goodness … strictly speaking, these aren’t ‘buffing pads’, but you know what … they offer such good value, and can do so much, they’re definitely worth considering as an alternative to a traditional buffing pad.
+Little blue pillows of soft goodness.
+Strictly speaking, these aren’t ‘buffing pads’, but they offer such good value, and can do so much.
+They’re definitely worth considering as an alternative to a traditional buffing pad.

-So, it’s a 5” diameter pad, there’s 6 in each pack and of course, you could class them as double-sided … that’s a huge amount of surface area for cleaning or applying creams and products.
-It’s a very soft microfiber, they feel quite plush to the touch, and they soak up products quite well, which means an even distribution.
+So, it’s a 5″ diameter pad, there’s 6 in each pack and of course, you could class them as double-sided.
+That’s a huge amount of surface area for cleaning or applying creams and products.
+It’s a very soft microfiber.
+They feel quite plush to the touch.
+They also soak up products quite well, which means an even distribution.

-Completely machine washable and reusable, although as with all thing’s microfiber, you need to avoid softeners and the like, because that can ruin microfiber.
+It’s completely machine washable and reusable, but as with all thing’s microfiber, you need to avoid softeners and the like, because that can ruin microfiber.

-Another product that’s not quite a buffing pad, or at least not as we’d expect it, but I feel it deserves a place here because the glass bits of a car often get overlooked, and just get wiped over with a towel once they’ve been rinsed.
+This is another product that’s not quite a buffing pad or at least not as we’d expect it.
+However, it deserves a place here because the glass bits of a car often get overlooked.
+They just get wiped over with a towel once they’ve been rinsed.

-The purpose of the glass polishing pad is similar to that of the other buffing pads – it’s not there to remove deep scratches and damage, but to buff out minor imperfections like swirl marks and everyday wear & tear, and when use in conjunction with the Griot’s Fine Glass Polish, this pad works remarkably well.
+The purpose of the glass polishing pad is similar to that of the other buffing pads.
+It’s not there to remove deep scratches and damage but to buff out minor imperfections like swirl marks and everyday wear & tear.
+When used in conjunction with the Griot’s Fine Glass Polish, this pad works remarkably well.

 It’s a reasonably stiff, woven synthetic material, with a flat face for perfect polishing, and it’s pretty aggressive (do NOT mix this up for a bodywork pad).
-Griot’s say that it’s great for ‘bug jerky’ removal (which I’ve not heard that saying before, I likey very much) and that the water will bead off the glass ‘like a beaver’ – they’ve got some great marketing guys at Griot’s.
+Griot’s say that it’s great for ‘bug jerky’ removal (which I’ve not heard that saying before, I likey very much.)
+They say the water will bead off the glass ‘like a beaver’.
+They’ve got some great marketing guys at Griot’s.

-The pads are reusable and washable and are best cleaned with the GG’s microfiber and foam pad cleaning kit, which should help them last for many a time.
-The hook & loop backing works with most backing plates, and for anyone with a car that’s seen a few seasons and is into detailing, these are a must-have.
+The pads are reusable and washable and are best cleaned with the GG’s microfiber and foam pad cleaning kit.
+This should help them last for many a time.
+The hook & loop backing works with most backing plates.
+For anyone with a car that’s seen a few seasons and is into detailing, these are a must-have.